 What Can You Do With a Major in Social Work?

-Social work degree programs help train students to help clients and patients to deal with problems in their everyday life, ranging from poverty to unemployment.
-This article details the social work major at the bachelor's and master's degree levels.
+Social work degree programs prepare students to help clients and patients to deal with problems in everyday life, from poverty to unemployment.
+Students in a social work major can earn a bachelor's or master's degree.

 Bachelor's Degree in Social Work

 Universities often have specific schools or departments of social work or sociology that offer the major of social work.
-This field consists of a combination of social work, social sciences and other liberal arts courses required to work in this field upon graduation.
-Students also take introductory courses in psychology as part of their curriculum in order to better understand social systems and human behavior.
+This field consists of a combination of social work, social sciences, and other liberal arts courses required to work in this field upon graduation.
+Students take introductory courses in psychology as part of the curriculum to understand social systems and human behavior.
 After four years of study, this degree program often amounts to a Bachelor of Social Work, which qualifies graduates for entry-level social worker positions.

 Master's Degree in Social Work